 Shareholders have asked that companies contemplating plant closures consider the impact of such closings on employees and the community, especially when such plan closures involve a community's largest employers.
-The Catholic Policy usually recommends voting for greater disclosure of plant closing criteria.
-In cases where it can be shown that companies have been proactive and responsible in adopting these criteria, votes against the proposal may be appropriate.
+Social Advisory Services usually recommends voting for greater disclosure of plant closing criteria.
+In cases where it can be shown that companies have been proactive and responsible in adopting these criteria, Social Advisory Services recommends against the proposal.